Teal-Ewer/Mutant-games-front-end/README.md

 From the dev team that brought you *Duck Duck Shoe*.

 Mutant Games is an open source video game lobby service!
-Users can connect create and join lobbies for their favorite video games
+Users can create and join lobbies to connect with their friends and chat about their favorite video games.

 <br>

 ## Getting Started:
 <hr>

-Here is a link to the [deployed applcation](https://www.example.com).
+Here are links to the [deployed applcation](https://www.example.com) and a [Trello Board](https://trello.com/b/K7ydDNPv/tmnt) containing planning materials.

-To run the project locally, first navigate to the [back-end repository](https://www.example.com) and follow the setup instructions in the README.
+To run the project locally:

-After you have cloned and initiated the back-end repository, proceed with the folling steps:
+1. Clone and initiate the [back-end repository](example.com) (following the step-by-step setup guide in the README)

-1. Move into the directory you want to clone this app into and run the command
+2. Navigate to the directory you want to clone this app into and run the command

  `git clone git@github.com:Team-Mutant/Mutant-games-front-end.git`

-2. After cloning the front-end project directory, run the command
+3. After cloning the front-end project directory, run the command

 `touch .env`

-3. Add the following line of code to the .env file you just created.
+4. Add the following line of code to the .env file you just created.

 `REACT_APP_BACKEND_SERVER_URL=http://localhost:3001`

-4. Install all dependencies by running the command
+5. Install all dependencies by running the command

 `npm i`

-5. Spin up the app by running the command
+6. Spin up the app by running the command

 `npm start`